AlephantAI/alephant-mcp/docs/marketplace-submission.md

 - The configured command is `npx -y @alephantai/mcp`.
 - The config form includes VK mode and Manager mode credentials.
 - Sensitive credential fields are marked as sensitive.
+- For current Smithery publishing, provide either `server.mcpb` or a public Streamable HTTP URL.

 ## Glama